muhme/joomla-branches-tester/README.md

 ```

 :point_right: Be aware that for the Joomla System Tests,
-              Unix sockets currently work (as of early October 2024) only for the installation step,
+              Unix sockets currently work (as of early November 2024) only for the JBT-based installation step,
-              but not for custom database commands that are JavaScript-based,
+              but not for System Tests' custom database commands that are JavaScript-based,
               you need to install PR [44092](https://github.com/joomla/joomla-cms/pull/44092).
               See [Back to the Future - Patch](#back-to-the-future---patch).